amisha1816/Semester-Capstone-Project/README.md

  - Collision with buildings
       - Character able to enter house and go inside  ✅AS
       - When character comes in contact with Farmers market, have some secondary page pop up ( right now focus on page actually showing up - further details will be coded  week 5) ❗❗ AM (PLAN)
+      - Code button - so when pressed it leads to the pop up secondary page  ❗❗
  - Collision with trees
       - When the character collides with trees, have it so  they cannot just walk through it. ✅AS